Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Endocytosis

-Answer is B: “Exo-” refers to movement from inside to the outside (-cytosis is a suffix that means in reference to cells).
+Answer is B: “Exo-” refers to movement from inside to the outside (-cytosis is a suffix that means in reference to cells). - In which organelle of the cell do most aerobic respiration reactions happen?

 A. In the nucleus